Skip to main content

 }

-This index sorts records by name in descending order and includes records only when the athlete lived past the year 2000.
-It also uses index compression, collects statistics, and is stored in the file named admin_athlete_name_livedpast2000.idx.
+This index sorts records by name in descending order and includes only records when the athlete lived past the year 2000.
+It also uses index compression and collects statistics and is stored in the file admin_athlete_name_livedpast2000.idx.

 {